Product Support & Resources

 Yes, you should have a natural gas alarm in your home if you use any gas-fueled appliances such as a stove, furnace, water heater, or fireplace.
 While you may rely on the "rotten egg" odor added to gas, that smell can fade or be impossible to detect while you are sleeping.

 A dedicated natural gas detector for home safety provides 24/7 monitoring to alert you before gas reaches an explosive level.
-Safety standards are rapidly evolving - for example, the Illinois Fuel Gas Alarm Act now requires many residential buildings to have these devices.
+Safety standards are rapidly evolving.
+For example, the Illinois Fuel Gas Alarm Act now requires many residential buildings to have these devices.
 DeNova Detect Store offers advanced sensors that catch leaks up to 11 minutes faster than traditional models.

 Related Products